 This knot is what we recommend when you're ending a piece made with elastic cord, or any other slippery stringing material.
 The surgeon's knot is basically a square knot with an extra twist; providing more friction and therefore more security.

 How: Bring the left cord over and around the right cord twice.
 Cross the right cord over the left cord, through the loop and pull to tighten.

 How: Fold your length of cord in half, pass the fold through the hole of your component, then pass the ends of the cord through the loop.

 This knot allows you to create necklaces and bracelets that are conveniently adjustable in length.
 Since a clasp isn't needed, this is a great technique when you're making pieces for those with metal allergies.

-How: First make an overhand knot at both ends of your cord, near the tips.
-This is to give the piece a finished look and keep the adjustable knot from being pulled free.
+How: Make an overhand knot at both ends of your cord, near the tips.
+This gives the piece a finished look and keeps the adjustable knot from being pulled free.
 Make an overhand knot with the right cord around the left cord, go through the loop twice.
 Slide the knot you just made down to the end knot of the right cord.
 With the left cord, do the same knot around the right cord.
-You can now adjust the length of the design by pulling on the knots or the cord.
+Adjust the length of the design by pulling on the knots or the cord.

 This knot is generally used for decorative purposes, as it's not super secure.
 You might want to use this in macramé designs for an extra flair.